-4.3 The staff must have a system in place to regularly check for dripping taps and leaky toilets as well as leaky swimming pools.
+4.3 The staff must have a system in place to regularly check for dripping taps and leaky toilets.
 (I)

-Dripping taps and leaking toilets in public areas and staff areas may cause a negative effect on the environmental footprint through excessive water consumption and cause unnecessary costs.
+Dripping taps and leaking toilets in public areas (including conference areas) and staff areas may cause a negative effect on the environmental footprint through excessive water consumption and cause unnecessary costs.